Alessandro13751/InSAR_clustering/README.md

 The underlying approach of the InSAR_clustering script is described in detail in the following British Geological Survey (BGS) Open Report:
 Novellino, A.; Terrington, R.; Christodoulou, V.; Smith, H.; Bateson, L..
 2019 Ground motion and stratum thickness comparison in Tower Hamlets, London.
 Nottingham, UK, British Geological Survey, 31pp.
 (OR/19/043). http://nora.nerc.ac.uk/id/eprint/525619/

-The script is currently used for the interpretation of the Automatic InSAR Processor developed by the Earth Observation team in BGS.
-For more information on this, do please ask E.Hussain (ekhuss@bgs.ac.uk) or myself (alessn@bgs.ac.uk) for more details.

 # Description
 The python script can be divided in three main parts: